-In general, this paper aims to investigate the predictors of burnout among preschool educators as well as the potential mediating role of work engagement.
-Based on the previous result shows that job demands have a significant positive relationship with burnout, while job resources and work engagement have a significant negative relationship with burnout.
+V. CONCLUSIONS In general, the aim of this paper is to investigate the predictors of burnout among preschool educators as well as the potential mediating role of work engagement.
+Based on the previous result shows that job demands have a significant positive relationship with burnout while job resources and work engagement have a significant negative relationship with burnout.
 In addition, work engagement is considered as a significant mediator between job resources and burnout.
-This article also suggests an organisation that cares about its preschool educators' well-being will have a significant negative relationship with burnout.
+This article also suggests an organization that cares about it's preschool educators' well-being will have a significant negative relationship with burnout.